natalijabujevic0708/WorldOfGames/README.md

 ## Media

--   All Images were taken from freely-usable source Pixabay, Vecteezy and Pexels.
+-   All images were taken from freely-usable source Pixabay, Vecteezy and Pexels.
     1. backgroundMemory.png - Image by VintageSnipsAndClips from Pixabay.
     2. mandala1.png - Image by Gordon Johnson from Pixabay.
     3. mandala2.png - Image by Gordon Johnson from Pixabay.